Gordonby/Snippets/AKS/NvidiaDriver.md

 ### EOF

 The kubectl logs command will fail if the node is not ready.
 This happens because the script restarts the kubelet.
 Just wait and try again.
+Alternatively leverage Azure monitor (or your cluster logging solution) to query the Container Logs.

 ![image](https://user-images.githubusercontent.com/17914476/218998237-42a1f521-1ffa-49c2-8fe1-abe560faec20.png)